University of Bristol Archery

 How much do the courses cost?

-The course will cost £35 and will include three standard sessions, as well as a minimum of two integration sessions.
+The course will cost £45.
 For the duration of the course, you will not need club membership.
 Once you have completed the course, you will need Novice membership to shoot in our sessions.

 We also offer a combined beginners' course and novice membership option.
 The price of this varies depending on which beginners' course you take in the year.